 HGS Canada offers technical support, inbound and outbound sales,

-customer care and customer retention in English and French languages
+customer care and customer retention in English and French languages,

-and has a team size of over 2,200 associates at 10 centers in Canada.
+and has a team size of over 3000 associates at 12 centers in Canada.

-compared CAD 48.6 million in FY '12.
+compared CAD 72.8 million in FY '13.

-Hinduja Global Solutions Europe Ltd. is the UK based subsidiary
+Hinduja Global Solutions Europe Ltd. is the UK-based subsidiary

-markets offshoring services to UK based clients.
+markets off shoring services to UK-based clients.
 It owns 100% stake in

 Hinduja Global Solutions UK Ltd. is a leading contact center company

-outbound interactions to over 20 marquee customers across verticals such as Government, FMCG,
+over 24 marquee customers across verticals such as Government, FMCG,

 Financial Services, Automobiles and Retail.
 It has branches in

 Rotterdam (Netherlands) and Hamburg (Germany).
-For
+For FY '14, Hinduja

 HGS St. Lucia Ltd., Saint Lucia is the holding company of Team HGS